gaillysu/ios-nevo/README.md

 If you have separate functions, do separate commits and write a different comment for each commit.

+When you commit, always first Pull, then commit, then push.

+And not first commit, then pull, then push.

 #### 5- Comment a lot
 Comment you code A LOT. (and in English)